 Can you open an account?

-Similarly to Robinhood or Webull, the retail brokerage branch of E*TRADE is available for US-based clients only.
+E*TRADE caters to US clients.
+Similarly to Robinhood and Webull, the retail brokerage branch of E*TRADE is available for US-based clients only.

 What is the minimum deposit at E*TRADE?